-The small museum, called Small Museum of the Souls of Purgatory, is set up in a room adjacent to the sacristy of the neogothic church of the Sacro Cuore del Suffragio, called the "little Milan Cathedral".
+The little museum is housed in a room adjacent to the sacristy of the neo-Gothic church of the Sacro Cuore del Suffragio, sometimes referred to as the "little Milan Cathedral".

-The unique collection originated thanks to the French missionary Victor Jouet, following the events of 15 November 1897, when a mysterious fire blazed in the chapel of the Rosary.
-Not only the painting on the altar was spared from the fire, the priest and many believers saw into the flames a suffering face, which remained enigmatically imprinted on the wall.
-The image, visible in photographic reproduction inside the museum, was taking on a more serene expression with the intercession actions.
+The unique collection originated by the will of the French missionary Victor Jouet, following the events of 15 November 1897, when a mysterious fire broke out in the chapel of the Rosary.
+The painting on the altar was spared from the fire, the priest and many believers saw a suffering face into the flames.
+The fire left behind the image of the human face, enigmatically imprinted on the wall, and having a more peaceful expression with the intercession.
+It is now visible in a photographic reproduction inside the museum.

 Father Jouet decided to travel around Europe, in search of proof of the afterlife and communication between the dead and the living, collecting extraordinary handprints, original or photographed documents, signs and manifestations of all kinds.
 Later, the collection was rearranged.
 Now it consists of various documents and mysterious traces relics of the afterlife, as the ecclesiastical authorities considered insufficient the indication of authenticity for much other material found.

 Cloths, fabrics, cassocks, skullcaps, breviaries, nightgowns and wooden tablets jealously guarded in showcases, therefore, narrate the apparitions of the deceased in the presence of family members and religious, witnessed by their "handprints of fire".
 These testimonies, detailed and each with a particular story, are dated back mainly to the 18th and 19th centuries and happened to request prayers and masses of intercession.
 An 1879 case is about the worry of a Belgian woman for the dissolute life led by her son; the man reconverted to the faith by the continuous maternal proof of an afterlife to such an extent of founding a new religious order.